erichasinternet/Sour-Store/README.md

 # GatsbyJS Headless Ecommerce Store

-This is a store that I created to make it easier for my friends to sell band merchandise.
+This is a store that I created for my friends to sell band merchandise.

 ## Description